tamarind pork

-This is my favourite pork dish, robust in flavour and the meat melts in the mouth.
+This is my favourite Burmese tamarind pork recipe, robust in flavour and the meat melts in the mouth.
 I usually cook a large pot of this in the hope that it could be eaten over a few days, as the repeated reheating improves the flavour.
 However in our house, it rarely lasts more than two servings!

 ingredients